National States' Rights Party: Development

 The party began to expand its operations and moved to new headquarters in Birmingham in 1960.
 Supporters were soon kitted out in the party uniform of white shirts, black pants and ties and armbands bearing the Thunderbolt version of the Wolfsangel.
 Thunderbolt itself gained a circulation of 15,000 in the late 1960s and the party became active in rallies across the United States, with events in Baltimore, Maryland, in 1966 being particularly notorious because five leading members were imprisoned for inciting riots.
 The Federal Bureau of Investigation targeted the NSRP under its COINTELPRO-WHITE HATE program.

+International contacts

 The party attempted to gain international contacts, and during the 1970s took part in annual international neo-Nazi rallies at Diksmuide in Belgium, alongside such groups as the Order of Flemish militants and the United Kingdom–based League of Saint George.
 Before that, the party had been close to the British extremist leader John Tyndall and his Greater Britain Movement after Tyndall failed in his attempts to forge links with George Lincoln Rockwell.
+Finnish Patriotic Popular Front and later National Democratic Party led by Pekka Siitoin were in cooperation with Stoner and Fields, and Siitoin published material from Thunderbolt in Finnish in his party's magazines.